Esri/arcgis-pro-sdk-community-samples/Map-Authoring/AddRasterLayer/ReadMe.md

 ## How to use the sample
 <!-- TODO: Explain how this sample can be used.
 To use images in this section, create the image file in your sample project's screenshots folder.
 Use relative url to link to this image using this syntax: ![My sample Image](FacePage/SampleImage.png) -->
 1. In Visual Studio click the Build menu.
 Then select Build Solution.
-2. Click Start button to open ArcGIS Pro.
+2. Launch the debugger to open ArcGIS Pro.
-3. ArcGIS Pro will open.
 4. Open a map view (using this path: "CIMPATH=map/map.xml")
-5. Click on the ADD-IN tab.
+5. Click on the Add-In tab.
 6. Click the Add Raster Layer button to add a new raster layer to the map.
 ![UI](Screenshots/Screen.png)